codythompson/hopper/src/debug/session_note.md

 ## TODO

-1. Integrate the newly created ChunkBodyBuilder into EntityManager, or something like that
-2. add p2 collision materials, or whatever is needed for chunk platforms
+1. add p2 collision materials, or whatever is needed for chunk platforms to not be "bouncy"
+2. verify that body cache doesn't get too big by looking at world.bodies.length
 3. better chunk filler
-4. I changed the order of transformations for the camera's MV mat.
-This mightve accidentally worked and have onforeseen consequences.
-5. add fps to dev box
+4. add fps to dev box

 ## longterm ideas
 - asynch chunk filling via webworkers